Bearwood Pre-School’s Early Years Prospectus for Parents and Carers

 The Early Years Foundation Stage requires that we supply parents and carers with a short written summary of their child’s development in the three prime areas of learning and development - personal, social and emotional development; physical development; and communication and language - when a child is aged between 24 - 36 months.
 Your child’s key person is responsible for completing the check using information from on-going observational assessments carried out as part of our everyday practice, taking account of the views and contributions of parents and other professionals.

-We keep a record of achievement for each child.
-Your child's record of achievement helps us to celebrate together her/his achievements and to work together to provide what your child needs for her/his well-being and to make progress.
+We keep a record of development for each child.
+Your child's record of development via tapestry learning journal helps us to celebrate together her/his achievements and to work together to provide what your child needs for her/his well-being and to make progress.

 Your child's key person will work in partnership with you to keep this record.
 To do this you and she/he will collect information about your child's needs, activities, interests and achievements.
 This information will enable the key person to identify your child's stage of progress.
 Together, we will then decide on how to help your child to move on to the next stage.